LaGuer/hubble-radius/README.md

 This repository contains the Jupyter notebooks of 15 Methods exhibiting the age of the universe using physical constants.

-Python modules used: scipy and numpy
+Python modules used: scipy, sympy, pandas and numpy

 Fixed Constants used are: